mbeloshapkin/haiku/README.md

-# haiku
+# Haiku - minimalistic projects
-My minimalistic projects that I like
+* Working watches in less than 50 lines of code in Windows Forms